 Credit: PLACES PICKED BY BRANI

 A new summer festival in Kyoto started in 2010.
-Various events are held at various locations, including the Kamogawa River, Horikawa River and Nijo Castle venues.
+Various events are held at various locations, including the Kamogawa River, Horikawa River, and Nijo Castle venues.
 Wishes from all over the country are sent to the heavens, and fantastic decorations add colour to the summer nights in Kyoto.
+Such picturesque settings are often depicted in Japanese anime.